Supporting the transition to a low emissions, resilient economy

 Almost all taxonomies globally include transition concepts in some way, and several taxonomies utilise specific transition categories to distinguish these from green activities, including ASEAN, Australia, and Singapore.

-The draft NZ Taxonomy criteria for the agricultural and forestry sectors includes transition activities such as switching to more efficient or electric machinery, purchasing renewable energy generation and storage equipment, planting including riparian and shelterbelt planting, improving data and monitoring efficiency, adopting new technologies and implementing management practices, proper effluent management, etc.
+The draft NZ Taxonomy climate change mitigation criteria for the agricultural and forestry sectors includes transition activities such as switching to more efficient or electric machinery, purchasing renewable energy generation and storage equipment, planting including riparian and shelterbelt planting, improving data and monitoring efficiency, adopting new technologies and implementing management practices, proper effluent management, etc.

 Alignment with the NZ Taxonomy will be likely assessed predominantly by financial institutions.
-Many of the detailed criteria also provide specific verification expectations – for example having relevant plans or practices assessed by experts.
+Many of the detailed criteria also provide specific verification expectations – for example, having relevant plans or practices assessed by experts.

 Taxonomies are intended to be living documents, updated regularly and able to incorporate evolutions in technology and scientific understanding.
 The NZ Taxonomy is also intended to be regularly reviewed and updated to reflect evolving science, market developments, and stakeholder input.